-Daniel Goldenberg specializes in real estate litigation, commercial litigation, construction litigation, and not-for-profit governance.
+Daniel Goldenberg concentrates his practice in real estate litigation, commercial litigation, construction litigation, and not-for-profit governance.

 Daniel also assists clients with the acquisition and disposition of real property, corporate governance of not-for-profit entities, and guides clients through Surrogate’s Court administration as well as the foreclosure process.
 He has expertise in international property restitution cases and litigation of Year-15 disputes

 Prior to joining Goldstein Hall, as an associate, Daniel was a Law Clerk at Klein & Solomon, LLP.
 There, Daniel helped recover property and art stolen by the Nazis or expropriated by European governments after WWII.
 Daniel continues to devote pro-bono hours to Holocaust restitution claims.

 Additionally, Daniel gained substantial real estate experience as a legal clinician in several large real estate development and management firms in New York City.

 Daniel received his J.D. from Brooklyn Law School, where he received a Certificate in Real Estate.
 While in law school, he was the President of the Jewish Law Student’s Association and Founder of the Louis D. Brandeis Center for Human Rights Under Law.

 - Special Initiatives

 - Year 15 Transactions